Diseases

 • Research requirements for new or improved vaccines

-New knowledge and tools are available to investigate the immune responses to S. aureus.
+New knowledge and tools are available to investigate the bovine immune responses.
 This can give rise to the hope that some success will come despite previous failures.

 • New developments for pharmaceuticals